cse163/book/book_source/source/module-10-beyond-163/lesson-29-privacy/practice-privacy.md

 **📝 Your Task**

-Select 0 or more options.
+Select one or more options.
 Write your answer down in your own space.

 *❓ Option 0*